India: Police shoot dead 4 suspects in rape and murder case | DW | 06.12.2019

 Police in the southern city of Hyderabad shot the four men accused of raping and killing a vet in the southern city of Hyderabad.
 The suspects had tried to snatch the officers' weapons during a reenactment of the crime.

-Four suspected rapists were shot and killed by police as they attempted to escape during a visit to a crime scene in Hyderabad, said an Indian police official on Friday.

-The men were suspected of raping and killing a 27-year-old veterinary doctor.
-The case sparked protests across India after her burned body was found last week in a Hyderabad underpass the day after she went missing.
+They were suspected of raping and killing a 27-year-old veterinary doctor.
+The case sparked protests across India after the victim's burned body was found last week in an underpass the day after she went missing.

 Suspects tried to grab a firearm

-The police took the suspects to the scene to reconstruct the crime scene, the rape and the area where the victim was burned around 0.5 kilometers away, Shreedhan, an official in the police commissioner's office, told AP news agency.
+The police had taken the suspects to reconstruct the crime scene, the rape and the area where the victim was burned around 0.5 kilometers away.

-During the visit, the suspects tried to grab one of the firearms belonging to a police officer and escape, said a police official who spoke on condition of anonymity.

-Earlier, BBC Telugu quoted police, saying the men were shot after they tried to attack officers at the scene of the crime.
+"The accused tried to snatch [the police officers'] weapons, and there was a cross-fire.
+In this, all the four accused died," said N Prakash Reddy, a deputy commissioner of police in Shamshabad, near Hyderabad.

 Women praise police

-Indian politician Shobha Karandlaje of the BJP party congratulated the police before adding "the country needs to protect our daughters, perpetrators must be given stringent punishments!"
+Lawmaker Shobha Karandlaje of the ruling Bharatiya Janata Party (BJP) congratulated the police before adding "the country needs to protect our daughters, perpetrators must be given stringent punishments!"

 Asha Devi, a mother whose daughter was raped and subsequently died in 2012 in another high-profile case also praised the police saying that they "did a great job," according to ANI, south Asian news agency.

-The fatal shooting of the rape suspects comes a day after a rape victim in Uttar Pradesh, northern India, was set on fire as she made her way to a rape hearing.
+The fatal shooting comes a day after a rape victim in Uttar Pradesh, northern India, was set on fire as she made her way to a case hearing.

 Women in India are calling for more to be done to ensure their safety in the country.